nlp4climate/nlp4climate.github.io/submissionguide.md

 <h1 style="text-align:center; margin-bottom:20pt; !important"> Submission Guide </h1>

 Papers must follow the ACL format and conform to the ACL 2024 Submission Guidelines.
-Paper submission has to be done through openreview: ACL 2024 Workshop.
+Paper submission has to be done through openreview.

 We invite authors to submit long and short papers with unpublished, original work.
 Submissions will be reviewed in a double-blind peer review process, thus it is important to only submit anonymzed papers!
 Authors of accepted papers will be given a platform to present their work at the workshop, either as a talk or a poster.
 All accepted papers, which have been submitted as arxival, will be published in the workshop proceedings (proceedings from previous years can be found in the ACL Anthology).